-Position the duckling so its legs are positioned away from you and it’s breast is facing up.
-The duckling’s tail should hang over the end of the table sp the vent can easily be exposed.
+Position the duckling so its legs are positioned away from you and its chest is facing up.
+The duckling’s tail should hang over the end of the table so the vent can easily be exposed.

 Find the vent.
 It is a tiny external opening in the rear end area of the duckling.
 The duckling’s reproductive tract ends at the vent.
 Feel along the feathers around this rear end area of the duckling very gently to find the cloaca opening.

 Place thumbs on either side of the vent and then slowly and gently (emphasis on gently) pull the vent slightly apart.

 Expose the walls of the cloaca and the duckling’s genitals to see if the poultry bird is a male or a female.